September 8, Reading 1 – 2 Samuel 24

 “The LORD lives, and blessed be my rock, and exalted be my God, the rock of my salvation,”

-This is a most wonderful reading, a song that we can sing and wrestle with – Onwards, often and always.
-There is so much depth here, hope and love and wisdom.
+This is a most wonderful reading, a song that we can sing with open hearts, and words that we must wrestle with – Onwards, often and always.
+There is much depth here, hope and love and wisdom.

 Hallelujah!

-You are the God who lives, is alive, the only and true and real God.
+You are the God who lives, is alive, the only true and real God.

 You are the rock of our salvation – You and You alone.

-You are the only one worthy and deserving of our worship.
+You are the only one worthy and deserving of worship.